 - A. In a Youth Program, the standard ratio of Participants to Program Staff is 15 to 1, based on average daily attendance.
-In the event a Leader is unable to report to the Program Site, the Coordinator will assign a replacement. - B. Ratios may be adjusted to provide adequate supervision during higher risk activities, such as field trips, swimming, or upon recommendation of public health officials.
+In the event a Leader is unable to report to the Program Site, the Coordinator will assign a replacement. - B. Ratios may be adjusted to provide adequate supervision during higher risk activities, such as field trips, swimming, etc.